lenmus/lomse/examples/tutorials/tutorial-1-x11/README.md

 }
 ```

-Function `update_view_content` is just asking Lomse to update the bitmap:
+Function `update_view_content` is just informing Lomse about the rendering buffer and ask it update the bitmap:

 ```c++
 void update_view_content()